Contents of this page:

 - expulsion from the seminary

 Students are expected to conduct themselves at all times as mature believers.
 Exemplary Christian conduct should control our words and our actions, both public and private.
-In today’s technological environment our words can include texting, emails, social networking, and blogging, in addition to our speech.
+In today’s technological environment our words can include texting, emails, social networking and blogging, in addition to our speech.
 Godly behavior, expected of all Christians, is especially required of those who are preparing themselves to become ministers of the Word or servants in the church.
 Classroom manners should also reflect this maturity.
 Students should be respectful of professors, attend all class periods, and hand in assignments on time.
 Classroom etiquette also includes leaving cell phones turned off, refraining from surfing the Internet and laptop computer games, and communicating to your neighbor during lectures.

-Student conduct is under the supervision of the Dean of Students.
+Student conduct is normally under the supervision of the Dean of Students.
 The seminary reserves the right to dismiss any student whose conduct is found to be unsatisfactory on the basis of spiritual or moral principles found in the Scriptures.
 If desired, the student can appeal the dismissal according to the student appeals policy.

 The seminary expects all members of its community to apply sanctified common sense and biblical principles to their relationships.
-It will not tolerate offensive or inappropriate sexual behavior and requires all faculty, staff, and students to refrain from any action or conduct which could be viewed as sexual harassment.
+It will not tolerate offensive or inappropriate sexual behavior and requires all faculty, staff and students to refrain from any action or conduct which could be viewed as sexual harassment.
 Any such harassment is contrary to and prohibited by seminary policy and will be considered grounds for disciplinary action.
-It should be noted that for academic purposes, some appropriate teaching and discussion of sexual information may occur, particularly in a counseling program; however, these discussions are necessary for the formation of a competent counselor or pastor and therefore does not constitute sexual harassment.
+It should be noted that for academic purposes, some appropriate teaching and discussion of sexual information may occur, particularly in a counseling program; however, these discussions are necessary for the formation of a competent counselor or pastor and therefore do not constitute sexual harassment.

 Unwelcome sexual advances, requests for sexual favors, and other offensive verbal or physical conduct of a sexual nature is expressly prohibited.
 Examples of prohibited conduct include but are not limited to lewd or sexually suggestive comments; off-color language or jokes of a sexual nature; verbal, graphic or physical conduct inappropriately relating to an individual’s gender; or any display of sexually explicit pictures, greeting cards, articles, books, magazines, photos, computer images or cartoons.

-The seminary must have the cooperation of all faculty, staff, and students in order to implement its sexual harassment policy.
+The seminary must have the cooperation of all faculty, staff and students in order to implement its sexual harassment policy.
 It is the individual’s responsibility to report immediately any incident which they believe to constitute sexual harassment.
 Even if they believe the act is isolated or infrequent, they should report it to the campus Dean of Students or President.
 The seminary will promptly investigate the situation and take whatever corrective action is necessary and appropriate.
-The seminary prohibits any retaliatory action against persons reporting conduct which is believed by the reporting individual to be in violation of this policy.
+The seminary prohibits any retaliatory action against persons reporting conduct which is believed by the reporting individual to be in violation of this policy

 Student Complaints and Appeals Process

 An appeals process exists to resolve any behavioral or academic problem that cannot otherwise be settled in a biblical manner and assures fairness to all parties concerned.
 This process is rarely needed and should only be used after all other means have been exhausted.
 For example, in academic matters that pertain to a class or a grade, the student should first work directly with the professor and/or Registrar.
 Concerning behavioral or community issues, the student should first consult with the Dean of Students.
+In all cases, the student initiating the complaint will not be subject to adverse actions per se for this initiation.

 If the matter cannot be resolved by the above means, the following appeals process exists: